JoaoVasconcelosV/joaovasconcelosv/README.md

 ### Hi there 👋

-My name is João, i am currently studying computer science(💻).
-I like web development, mainly front-end, but in the middle of programming my favorite part is mobile development.
+My name is João, I'm studying computer science (💻).
+I like web development, mainly front-end.
+And I also really like mobile development.

 In my free time I like to read about technology, play football(⚽) and games online, watch movies(🎥) and series(📺).